kimozhang/vue-element-popup/README.md

 # Events

-- close: close the dialog, which take a params indicates whether to click the Ok button, default is false
+- close: close the dialog, which takes user custom params, default is null